mayank1101/MTech-CSE-Course-Work/README.md

 # Master's Course Work

-A collection of coursework and thesis research from an M.Tech program, covering algorithms, mathematics, optimization, machine learning, deep learning, and medical-image super-resolution.
+A collection of coursework and thesis research from my M.Tech CSE - IIT Jammu program, covering algorithms, mathematics, optimization, machine learning, deep learning, and medical-image super-resolution.
 The repository brings together lecture material, tutorials, assignments, reference texts, Jupyter notebooks, implementations, experiments, and research presentations.

 > This is an academic archive rather than a single software project.
 Each course is self-contained and may have different tools, dependencies, and licensing terms.